 Often workers do not know who they are producing for and thus cannot contact the company at the top of the supply chain if they experience worplace violations.
 Often workers and activists have to take high risks to collect brand labels in ordes to know who to reach out to for justice.
 This information could be available with a few simple mouse clicks if only brands would be more transparent.

 Who needs to act?

 In recent years, a number of brands have taken promising steps.
-Clean Clothes Campaign, together with eight other organisations, asked brands to sign on to the Transparency Pledge, and start publishing their production locations as a first step toward making the industry more transparent and fostering an environment of accountability and protection of human rights of workers.
+Clean Clothes Campaign, together with eight other organisations, asked brands to sign The Transparency Pledge, and start publishing their production locations as a first step toward making the industry more transparent and fostering an environment of accountability and protection of human rights of workers.

 When we first reached out to brands in 2016-2017, some companies have been very responsive, others only caved in after a public campaign and 70.000 signatures being delivered to their front door.
 In 2019 we asked them again, now also including some important online retailers, and although many took steps, including Amazon, still a lot of companies have refused to take action.

 New in 2019 was that we reached out to Responsible Business Initiatives in which brands work together to create more sustainable supply chains, asking them to make transparency a requirement for their members.
 As they say they want to work towards industry best practices, being transparent should be high on that list.

 The importance of transparency became horrifyingly clear after the Rana Plaza collapse in Bangladesh in 2013.

-Labour advocates had to literally rummage through the rubble for weeks and months, to find brand labels.
+Labour rights advocates had to literally rummage through rubble for months to find brand labels.